 From the earliest days of his company, Kokichi Mikimoto recognized the importance of jewellery design.
 Researchers were dispatched to the U.S. and Europe to study design and manufacturing techniques.
 The reference materials and actual pieces they brought back to Japan were used to train jewellery designers in cutting-edge Western design and manufacturing skills, laying the foundation for modern jewellery production in Japan.
 Kokichi Mikimoto spent decades developing new interpretations of traditional Japanese motifs for aesthetically pleasing pearl jewellery, skillfully blending traditional Japanese metalworking craftsmanship and European manufacturing techniques to create the distinctive Mikimoto style.

-Exhibited at the 1937 World Exposition in Paris, this multifunctional sash clip could be used in 12 different configurations.
+Exhibited at the 1937 World Exposition in Paris, this multifunctional sash clip could be used in dozen of different configurations.
 Intricately decorated with calibre settings and finished with millegrain beading, the refined design and exquisite craftsmanship of this unique piece was the ultimate example of the distinctive Mikimoto style of the 1930s.

 Launched in 1908, the Mikimoto Pearl product catalog was published until 1938.
 Looking at the even the earliest issues, it is easy to see the importance placed on jewellery design.
 Featuring detailed design sketches that reveal the transition and development of the distinctive Mikimoto style, issues of Pearl are archived as valuable reference materials.